pichchanthorn/light-bulb-control/README.md

 - Light bulb ON / OFF control
 - Visual glow animation when the light is ON
 - Dynamic background color changes
-- Clear status indicator (ON / OFF)
+- Clear ON / OFF status indicator
-- Clean, minimal, and responsive UI
+- Clean, minimal, and responsive user interface
-- Beginner-friendly and readable code
+- Beginner-friendly and easy-to-read code

 ---